david-mooney/the-keyframe/README.md

 - [ ] Consolidate transition easings
 - [ ] Search for TODO's and remove them
+- [ ] Search for comments and remove them
 - [ ] top down review and cleanup of all files
 - [ ] Lighthouse audit and fix issues